SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/encryptomatic/writeup/writeup.md

 ## Solution

 This is a pretty common attack to see in AES CTFs called an **oracle attack**.
 It involves that fact that you can control the some data to encode as well as the position of the data you want to decode in the cipher.
-This allows you to decern the plaintext without the key.
+This allows you to discern the plaintext without the key.
 The process works like this: <br />
-Using this chalenge as an example, if we have the flag poisitioned after user data as such:
+Using this challenge as an example, if we have the flag positioned after user data as such:

 **USER DATA** + **SIVUSCG{t3st_fl4g}**